tof-tof/Scarnes-Dice/README.md

 One can maintain their score by holding it, which adds their current rounds score to their total score, giving the computer their turn.

-The computer opponent plays by the simple strategy of re-rolling if their turn's score is <20 and holding it otherwise.
+The computer opponent plays by the simple strategy of re-rolling if their turn's score is <20 and their current turn score added to their overall score is <100.
+The computer holds its score otherwise.